-The Kaushic Lab focuses mainly on understanding host-pathogen interactions within the female genital tract.
-We are interested in innate and mucosal immunity against the STIs.
-We focus on key factors such as sex hormones, co-infections, microbiome in the local microenvironment of the reproductive tract to understand how they affect the interactions with sexually transmitted viruses, HIV-1 and HSV-2, to determine the outcome of exposure.
-The lab has a variety of clinical and basic projects that involve in vivo mouse modeling, clinical samples as well as in vitro primary cultures and cell lines.
-The overall goal is to develop prophylactic strategies prevent sexually transmitted infections in women.
-Currently, the laboratory is funded by three CIHR projects and an OHTN Applied HIV Chair to Dr. Kaushic.
+The Kaushic Lab focuses on understanding host-pathogen interactions within the female genital tract, particularly innate and mucosal immunity against sexually transmitted infections (STIs).
+We investigate key factors such as sex hormones, co-infections, as well as the vaginal microbiome to understand how these affect infection and outcomes of sexually transmitted viruses HIV-1 and HSV-2.
+The lab has a variety of clinical and basic science research projects which involve in vivo mouse modelling, clinical sampling, as well as in vitro primary cultures and cell lines.
+By better understanding interactions between the vaginal environment and STIs, such knowledge can be implemented towards development of prophylactic strategies to prevent STIs in women.
+Currently, the laboratory is funded by a CIHR grant awarded to Dr. Kaushic.